-There are many health apps which are designed to help users live healthier lifestyles and better cope with any number of chronic illnesses.
+There are many health apps that are designed to help people live healthier lifestyles and cope with any number of chronic illnesses.
+This includes fibromyalgia apps.

 Many apps have sections that allow you to track and monitor your fibromyalgia symptoms, helping you develop strategies to reduce these.